-The development of management applications course for specialized students are placed in the 6th semester of training programs.
-The course are organized into 8 chapters, including Chapter 1 presents the theoretical issues related to the construction of information systems management applications in organizations and businesses.
-Chapter 2 to Chapter 8 presents the content related to the theory and skills to build a commercial software application management.
+Management Information System is a course for specialized students and is scheduled to be taught in the 6th semester of the training program.
+The course is organized into 8 chapters with Chapter 1 presenting the theoretical issues related to the construction of information systems management applications in organizations and businesses and Chapter 2 to Chapter 8 presenting the content related to the theory and skills to build a commercial software application management.